-Congenital Clubfoot is one type of a lower leg deformity of unidentified causes (see Reasons that Clubfoot occurs below) that occurs in otherwise healthy infants.
+Congenital clubfoot is one type of a lower leg deformity of unidentified causes (see Reasons that clubfoot occurs) that occurs in otherwise healthy infants.
 It is one of the most common congenital disorders.

 Clubfoot causes the foot to turn inward and point downward.
 Shortened tendons and ligaments on the inside of the lower leg restrict outward movement and cause the foot to turn inward.
 Tight Achilles tendons cause the foot to point downward.

 Clubfoot is now generally thought to develop after the first trimester of pregnancy and can sometimes be picked up on ultrasound from about 20 weeks.
 It can be either unilateral (one foot) or bilateral (both feet) clubfoot.

 In Caucasians, the rate of occurrence is about one per 1000 births (some sources say 1:750).
 In South African blacks it occurs three times as frequently and in Polynesians, six times as frequently.
 It occurs about twice as frequently in boys.

 The congenital clubfoot appears to be of genetic origin, but no one is entirely sure what causes it.
 Some families report having a history of it, but in others it is apparently an isolated case.

 If you have a clubfoot your chance of having a baby with clubfoot is increased; if one parent is affected with clubfoot, there is a three to four percent chance that the offspring will also be affected.
 When both parents have clubfoot, their children have a 15% chance of developing clubfoot.
 In one study it was concluded that if a family already has one baby with clubfoot, the chance of having another increases to 1 in 35.